gliderlabs/herokuish/README.md

 # herokuish

-A command line tool for emulating Heroku build and runtime processes.
-It is the sister project of [progrium/cedarish](https://github.com/progrium/cedarish), which reproduces the base Heroku system image or "stack".
+A command line tool for emulating Heroku build and runtime tasks in containers.

 Herokuish is for platform authors.
-The project consolidates and decouples Heroku compatibility *logic* and supporting workflow from specific platform images like those used by Dokku/Buildstep, Deis, Flynn, etc.
+The project consolidates and decouples Heroku compatibility logic (running buildpacks, parsing Procfile) and supporting workflow (importing/exporting slugs) from specific platform images like those in Dokku/Buildstep, Deis, Flynn, etc.

-The goal is to be the definitive, well maintained and heavily tested Heroku emulation utility.
+The goal is to be the definitive, well maintained and heavily tested Heroku emulation utility shared by all.
+It is complemented by [progrium/cedarish](https://github.com/progrium/cedarish), which focuses on reproducing the base Heroku system image.

 [![Circle CI](https://circleci.com/gh/gliderlabs/herokuish.png?style=shield)](https://circleci.com/gh/gliderlabs/herokuish)